 a tiny excerpt that is from a film that Chahine himself made as a student:

 The very moving search fro the British Soldier:

 ….and the witty conclusion with the arrival in New York:

 …and here is the glorious opening scene , which introduces all of the film’s main themes: Hitler promising to get to Alexandria cut to Esther Williams in Bathing Beauty, unruly occupying forces and anti-colonial struggles, the reality of occupation next to the fantasy of Georges Guétary singing ‘I’ll Build a Stairway to Paradise’ in Minnelli’s An American in Paris, anachronistically deployed here as the film starts in 1942 and the film would not be released until 1951; a young lad and his mates living their youth in a beautiful port city under difficult circumstances, a city made up of diverse peoples, represented inclusively and dramatised with feeling and depth.
 It’s a beautiful film.

 Here is a more extended version of the film Chahine made at school:

 There is a very interesting article here, perhaps romanticising, on how Chahine was able to finish his stint in America as a student due to a government error:

-The podcast barely scratches its surface but will we hope enhance viewer’s appreciation and interestingly links it with is oeuvre to this point.
+The podcast barely scratches the surface but will, we hope, enhance viewers’ appreciation and interestingly links it with his oeuvre to this point.